Health, Physical Health

 The top part is the widest.
 It flares out and forms two flat platforms the medial condyle and the lateral condyle.
 The medial one is slightly larger.

-Sitting between the condyles, you’ll find a raised area called the intercondylar eminence, also known as the tibial spine.
+Sitting between the condyles, you’ll find a raised area called the intercondylar eminence, also known as the spine.
 It sticks up on either side as the medial and lateral intercondylar tubercles.
 Some doctors refer to the lateral one as the Gerdy tubercle.

 The ACL and PCL two key knee ligaments you’ve probably heard about in sports news attach near this area.
 The menisci connect here too.

 Now, look at the front side just below the condyles.
-There’s a bump called the tibial tuberosity.
+There’s a bump called the tuberosity.
 You can feel it easily below your kneecap.
 Your patellar tendon attaches right here, linking your kneecap to your shin bone.
 This spot works hard every time you straighten your knee walking, jumping, kicking, you name it.

 The Shaft (Middle Section):